T-Wolves blow huge second-half lead, hold off Cavs 118-103

 HONORING FLIP

-The Timberwolves took a road trip Saturday night to Cuyahoga Falls, Ohio, where a high school gymnasium was renamed in honor of former Minnesota coach Flip Saunders, who died in 2015.
+The Timberwolves took a road trip Saturday night to Cuyahoga Heights, Ohio, where a high school gymnasium was renamed in honor of former Minnesota coach Flip Saunders, who died in 2015.

 Ryan Saunders attended the ceremony for his father and center Towns made sure all the Timberwolves were there.